Dmoisoff/ShareYourBuild/README.md

 **Future Features**

-- Enable a search feature with autocomplete for keywords or users
+- Enable autocomplete for the search feature
 - Add the ability to like projects